FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_config_intro/security_policies.md

     "title": "Security-related HTTP headers and policies",
     "linkTitle": "Security-related HTTP headers and policies",
     "weight": "150"
-}This topic presents a list of the most important security-related HTTP headers and their dedicated configuration options in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
-Setting up these headers in the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> server configuration protects you against many common attacks, including cross-site request forgery, cross-site scripting, clickjacking, etc. Some of these options are not enabled by default as they are not always appropriate and should be configured per business case.
+}This topic presents a list of the most important security-related HTTP headers and their dedicated configuration options in {{< SecureTransport/componentshortname  >}}.
+Setting up these headers in the {{< SecureTransport/componentshortname  >}} server configuration protects you against many common attacks, including cross-site request forgery, cross-site scripting, clickjacking, etc. Some of these options are not enabled by default as they are not always appropriate and should be configured per business case.

 > **Note:**
 >